DiyMediaServer

 2. Append it to the server’s ~/.ssh/authorized_keys file

-Here’s the thing: your first login will still need your password because the server hasn’t seen your key yet.
-But once this setup is complete, you can disable password authentication entirely.
-After this, your server will be more secure, and you’ll never have to remember another password for SSH access.
+Here’s the thing.
+Your first login still needs your password because the server hasn’t seen your key yet.
+Once the key is in place, you can disable password authentication entirely and never type that password again for SSH.

 MINISFORUM MS-A2: With powerful networking (dual 10GbE SFP+ and dual 2.5GbE), this mini-workstation is perfect for running secure SSH servers and experimenti…